ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday Night</h3>Snow.
 Cloudy, with a low around 12.
-North northeast wind around 13 mph, with gusts as high as 21 mph.
-Chance of precipitation
+Wind chill values as low as 0.
+North northeast wind around 13 mph, with gusts as high
-         is 100%.
+         as 21 mph.
+Chance of precipitation is 100%.
 New snow accumulation of 4 to 8 inches possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">